 - they are held before a hearing officer instead of a judge, and

-- the standards used to consider evidence are less strict than those used in court.6
+- the standards used to consider evidence are less strict than those used in court.7

-At the completion of the hearing, the DMV may decide to:
+At the end of the hearing, the DMV may decide to:

 - overturn its decision reached at the reexamination hearing, or